-Feature Description AC Power Cordset Connector Cordset plugs into this IEC320 connector to provide feeder with power from 115-VAC or 230-VAC outlet.
+Feature Description AC power cordset connector Cordset plugs into this IEC320 connector to provide feeder with power from 115-VAC or 230-VAC outlet.
 Power On/Off Toggles AC power On or Off.
-Fuse Holder Contains a replaceable GMD3, 3-Amp, 5-mm x 20 mm fuse.
+Fuse holder Contains a replaceable GMD3, 3-Amp, 5-mm fuse.
 IMPORTANT: Always make sure power module is replaced exactly as removed.
 Failure to follow this caution can result in damaged electrical parts.
-Relay I/O Connector (Optional) This 14-pin connector is used to output to other devices, either AC or DC voltages, and/or receive input control signals.
-Communications Port (RS-232) This 9-pin connector is used to either receive control/data signals from a computer, or send control/data signals to a computer.
-This port's availability is firmware-dependent.
-Feed/Flight Trigger The remote flight-detect sensor plugs into this 4-pin connector to provide the "start" signal to begin a feed cycle.
-Vacuum Connector This 9-pin connector is used to energize the vacuum for each feed cycle.
-Encoder Connector This 9-pin connector is used to interface with an encoder signal.
-The speed following feature requires this input from an optional encoder kit.
+Relay I/O connector This 14-pin connector is used to output to other devices, either AC or DC voltages, and/or receive input control signals.
+Communications port (RS-232) This 9-pin connector is used to either receive control/data signals from a computer, or send control/data signals to a computer.
+Feed/flight trigger The remote flight-detect sensor plugs into this 4-pin connector to provide the "start" signal to begin a feed cycle.